flamelink/flamelink/docs/schemas.md

 ## .update()

-> This is a more advanced API method, that for most use cases will not be necessary.
+> **FIRE RISK WARNING:** This is a more advanced API method, that for most use cases will not be necessary.
 Only use it if you know what you are doing.
 If you mess this up, you might break your CMS.
 It is strongly advised to use backups.

 This method can be used to save data for a single given schema without overwriting other child properties.